How long does it take?

 |Lower Leg (Knee to Foot)||6-8 Sessions||Less than 40 minutes|

-Treatments should be repeated 4 to 6 weeks apart depending on the hair growth rate.
+Laser treatments should be repeated 4 to 6 weeks apart depending on the hair growth rate.
 Blonde, red and grey hairs cannot be effectively treated using currently available therapeutic technology.

 What you need to do before Laser Hair Removal Treatment:

 Unlike waxing, there is no need for long hair.
 Hair must be short for your laser treatment, about 2-3 days hair growth, 3mm max.
-Shave or trim the hair before your treatment.
+Shave or trim the hair before your laser treatment.
 Shorter hair ensures the treatment is more comfortable for you and allows the laser energy to travel down to the follicle faster.
-Avoid sun exposure or solarium on the area for 2 to 3 weeks before treatment, and 1 to 2 weeks after treatment.
-You can use Spray Tan 24 hours after the treatment.
+Avoid sun exposure or solarium on the area for 2 to 3 weeks before laser treatment, and 1 to 2 weeks after laser treatment.
+You can use Spray Tan 24 hours after the laser treatment.

 What happens during the actual treatment?